BSidesPDX/CTF-2019/re/300-badcryptXor/solution/README.md

 ![](img/ida13.png)

-Keep stepping until you have executed the next systall.
+Keep stepping until you have executed the next syscall.
 Now let's take a look at our terminal window.

 ![](img/ida14.png)